MMK21Hub/hide-and-squeak/README.md

 - Live reload will be available

+## Development tips

+### Updating the database schema

+Edit `backend/prisma/schema.prisma`.
+Then:

+- Run `yarn run db:push` to update the database
+- Run `yarn run db:studio` to examine the database contents using Prisma Studio (web UI)

 ## AI usage statement

 The following kinds of AI assistance have been used to for this project:

 - GitHub Copilot's tab-completion and edit predictions
 - Asking ChatGPT to compare different available framework/library/other technology choices
+- ChatGPT scaffolded a basic `schema.prisma` file which was then modified

 None of the prose in the app, or documentation, has been written or rewritten by AI.